 - Synthetic Latex Mattresses

 As their name implies, instead of foam or springs, this whole bed is just filled with water.
 It's as heavy as it sounds, and that's not the only issue with it.

-Waterbeds might have been outrageously popular in the 1970s; however, with today’s technology and innovation spring and foam mattresses offer much stronger support and greater health and sleep benefits.
+Waterbeds were outrageously popular in the 1970s; however, with today’s technology and innovation spring and foam mattresses offer much stronger support and greater health and sleep benefits.

-There's lots of types of coils", but Bonnell Coil came first.
+There are lots of types of coils, but The Bonnell Coil came first.

-The motion on one end of the bed is not transferred to the other end of the bed.
+The motion on one side of the bed is not transferred to the other side of the bed.
 Pocket coils conform to the shape of the body which takes the pressure off of the lower back.